 In a medium saucepan, over medium-high heat, heat up 1 tbsp olive oil until it shimmers.
 Add ham cubes and saute for 5 minutes.
 Add fried ham to the soup.

 Ready to serve.
 Refrigerates well for a week.
-Freezes well.
+Freezes well for several months.

 YIELDS: 12 servings